 Try to compare mortgage offers with equivalent down payments and points.
 For example, if you’re comparing offers from three lenders, make sure you get an offer that involves paying 2 points from each lender.
 If you get one offer with no points, one with 2 points, and one with 4 points, it’s difficult to compare them.

 Here are some commonly asked questions about points.

-While there isn’t an official limit on the number of points you can buy, there are federal and state laws that cap how much you can pay in closing costs.
-As a result, most lenders won’t let you purchase more than approximately 4 points.
+While there is no legal limit on the number of points you can buy, there are federal and state laws that cap how much you can pay in closing costs.
+As a result, most lenders won’t let you purchase more than 4 points.

 The Bottom Line on Mortgage Points

-Buying mortgage points can help borrowers reduce their interest rate and pay less each month and overall for their home loan.
+Buying mortgage points can help borrowers reduce their interest rate and pay less each month and in overall interest on their home loan.
 However, homebuyers planning to move or refinance soon might not have enough time to break even and begin saving money.
 Points also increase closing costs, so borrowers paying points need to be prepared for the higher upfront fees.
-Still, paying points can be an effective way to save — if the borrower has cash on hand and stays in their home for the long term.
+But if the borrower has cash on hand and plans to own their home for the long term, paying points can be an effective way to save money.

 T.J.
 Porter contributed to the reporting of this article.